-- Taxpayers do not have confidence in the refund system since they already have faced a lot of hussies in the past while trying to get the money back. - Taxpayers do not want their records due to the fact that they have not been maintained properly. - Taxpayers do not have enough knowledge about the refund system.
+- Taxpayers do not have confidence in the refund system since they already have faced a lot of hassles in the past while trying to get the money back. - Taxpayers do not want their records to be audited due to the fact that they have not been maintained properly. - Taxpayers do not have enough knowledge about the refund system.

-Making due refund claims is the right of the taxpayer and making the refund system systematic and easy is the duty of the tax officers.
+Making due refund claims is the right of the taxpayer and making the refund system systematic and easy is the duty of the Tax Officers.
 Only by making the refund system simple will the appropriateness of the VAT system and its credibility increase.
-However, the tax officers should be equally cautious to detect fraudulent refund claim made.
+However, the Tax Officers should be equally cautious to detect fraudulent refund claim made.